Skip to content

 sign --version

-The same pattern works across the suite — draft --list-placeholders --json, nda-review-cli --catalog json, and docx2pdf --capabilities are the corresponding discovery commands for the other CLIs.
+The same pattern works across the suite — template-vault info <ref> --json, draft --list-placeholders --json, nda-review-cli --catalog json, compare … --json (branch on the exit code), and docx2pdf --capabilities are the corresponding discovery commands for the other CLIs.

 See also